KEERRO/ctf-writeups/X-MAS CTF 2019/The Elf Postmaster/README.md

 3rd step is to send "end of letter" string to exit the loop and step toward executing our ROP chain.

 ==> flag on STDOUT :D

+This is the longest exploit you could will ever have xD

+I could optimise it a bit by creating a function that does the same thing to a different addresses passed as arguments but too lazy for now :3